Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 2. Numbered Air Force (NAF)

-A NAF controls several Wings within a region or mission set.
+It oversees several Wings within a region or mission category.

 Examples:

-3. Wing — The Heart of Air Force Organization
+3. Wing — The Core of Air Force Organization

-The Wing is the most important unit for families to understand.
+The Wing is the most important organizational level for families to understand.

-A Wing is a self-contained base-level organization with everything needed to conduct its mission.
+A Wing is a self-contained base-level organization capable of executing a complete mission.

 Operational Wings